 RA backscatter is the raw observation that is converted to wind speed.
 Logically it is the parameter that suffers the actual degradation during the last few years.
-As there is no means to access an independent source of data to compare those measurements against, we retain to the self-consistency tests.
+As there is no means to access an independent source of data to compare those measurements against, we have performed self-consistency tests.